Do you find yourself wanting to target campaigns to improve response and conversion rates, in…

+Consider this.
 You have put in the long hours and finally finished making that killer product or service.
-You think your work is done, but no; it is only beginning.
+You think your work is done, but no — it is only beginning.
 Now, you need to introduce people to the work you have spent so much time on.
 You need to show them why your product, publication, or service is so unique and why they should choose you over your competitors.
 You probably already have some idea of who you want to reach, your ultimate customer.
-In the same way you agree on or work with obtainable business goals, it is essential to set a target-able, reachable audience.
+In the same way, you agree on or work with achievable business goals, it is essential to set a target-able, reachable audience.
 You must choose who the primary consumer or customer is for your product — otherwise, you won’t be able to measure success, let alone obtain it.

 Depending on your brand or the objectives of the campaign, specific audiences may hold a higher value to you.
-Targeting high value groups for your business and customizing messaging to better reach specific audiences leads to a higher ROI.
+Targeting high-value groups for your business and customizing messaging to reach particular audiences leads to a higher ROI.
 Rather than digging through a haystack in hopes of finding a needle, you can adjust your campaign messaging to be like a magnet that brings the needle, your target audience, to you.